On subspace designs: Maximum Lg -designs

-In particular, this means that all the elements of a maximum $1$-design having $\frac{q^{k}+1}{q+1}$ subspaces are all associated to canonical subgeometries.
-As we will see in the next section, such subspace designs always exist under the assumption that $m=2$ and $k$ is odd.
+In particular, this means that all the elements of a maximum $1$-design having $\frac{q^{k}+1}{q+1}$ subspaces define canonical subgeometries.
+As we will see in the next section, such subspace designs always exist under the assumptions that $m=2$ and $k$ is odd.